-Despite being a startup, Dynaoptics is aware from the start that the company’s IP strategy would be crucial to its future success.
+Despite being only a startup, DynaOptics knew that its intellectual property strategy would be a key driver of its future success.

 Most optical lenses are rotationally symmetrical in shape, because they are made using a process that spins the lens material on equipment resembling a lathe (in layman’s terms, the lens is progressively ‘shaved’ to achieve the desired profile).
 However, this causes a problem for digital imaging.
 As Li Han explains, “all the imaging sensors in the world are rectangular in shape, but a rotationally symmetrical lens creates a circular image.
 This leads to a lot of wasted image quality that doesn’t fall on the sensor.”